drnic/eycloud_git_ssh/README.md

 # Generate git command with specific identity

+STATUS: Not yet tested; only an idea drafted on a train.

 By default, `git` uses the local environments `ssh` for its `git@...` remote system access.
 If you want to override the credentials/identity being used then it requires you to setup a bunch of intermediate files.

 This recipe generates a wrapper `git` command that uses an alternate IdentityFile.